The Vascular Surgery T32 offers three pathways, a unique feature of our program:

 - Expected results

 This document will aid the internal advisory committee in recommending courses and identifying other faculty members of the training program or at the University of Michigan that will aid in the training of the fellow in the conduct of this research.
 The internal advisory committee can suggest changes to the proposed training program based on the fellow’s background and career goals.
-The trainees will be encouraged to consult other mentors and the Program Director for guidance in the planning of their program and in the periodic assessment of their progress in meeting the defined objectives.
+The trainees will be encouraged to consult other mentors and the program directors for guidance in the planning of their program and in the periodic assessment of their progress in meeting the defined objectives.